 Work closely with your attorney to prepare your testimony.
 Practice speaking clearly and truthfully about your situation and why you seek relief.
 Also, review your application, but do not try to memorize it.

 When you give your testimony, it should be consistent but not rehearsed.
-You should be prepared for both direct and cross-examination questions.
-Try to anticipate what might be asked with the guidance of your attorney.
+You should prepare for both direct and cross-examination questions.
+Try to anticipate what a judge might ask with the guidance of your attorney.

 5. Understand the Removal Proceedings